dbudke/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 ## **Release presentation**
 The release presentation is done remotely via Zoom.
 Create a Zoom meeting for the presentation.
 Ask Backoffice for a pro account.
-> 🕔 set a reminder on that date for the release presentation (~3 pm).
+> 🕔 set a reminder on that date for the release presentation (11 am).
 Include the Zoom link in the invitation.
 Audience: alle@camunda.com.
 Location: none

 > 🕔 book a room for the team where we can hold the presentation.
 Audience: camundabpm@camunda.com Location: Any room with enough space.